al6x/profit_hunting/tail/readme.t.md

 the period, but I believe it's a random artefact, because there's much less data for larger periods, and in reality tail exponent is the same.

-The data is biased, no bankrupts, so the left tail estimation as 2.2, calculated with adding synthetic bankrupts is approximate.
-If you have access to full market unbiased data, please **let me know**, I would be interested to analyse it, for free.
+My data is biased, no bankrupts, if you have access to full market unbiased data, **let me know** please, I would be interested to analyse it.

-If you find errors or know better way, please let me know.
+If you find errors or know a better way, let me know please .

 # Bankrupts